joshkehn/blog/2013/4.April/bitcoins.md

 ## I Don't Want To Mine, Gimme BTC

-If you don't want to dig rocks out of the ground itself, you have to find someone who dug the rocks and is willing to trade them to you for something else.
-Often people [will pay some other currency][preev] based on the current exchange rate.
-The exchange rate is similar to a stock market.
-I think it's worth $10 per BTC and someone agrees.
-We swap and the exchange records it so people can base their buying / selling off of previous trades.
+If you don't want to mine bitcoins yourself, you can buy them on an exchange like (Mt.
+Gox)[https://mtgox.com/](80% of bitcoin trading done here) or accept them as payment for a good or service using something like (Coinbase)[https://coinbase.com/].
 Want to see something crazy?
 Check out this [graph of the market price (USD)][blockchain: market-price] by [blockchain.info][blockchain].
 They also have a [ton of other bitcoin charts you might be interested in][blockchain: charts].

 Now that you have some BTC let's see what you can do with them.